takecian/SwiftRater/README.md

 SwiftRater is a class that you can drop into any iPhone app that will help remind your users to review your app on the App Store/in your app.

-This app is written in pure Swift.
+SwiftRater is written in pure Swift.

 ## iOS 10.3 〜
 ![SwiftRater1](./Resource/later1.gif)